paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-07-22T20:58:40+01:00
   url: http://mathisen.me
   content: |
     Thank you!
 I used them for my website, they look fantastic.
 Pixel-perfection.
-I'm really looking forward to an phone and AIM icon!
+I’m really looking forward to an phone and AIM icon!

     And a vCard icon perhaps?